lambdaclass/curse_of_mirra/docs/src/load_testing.md

   want a dedicated load test client to avoid consumer network and hardware limitations.

-Soem things to keep in mind about load tests:
+Some things to keep in mind about load tests:
 - Always write a report, and every report must go to: server/load_test/reports/your_report.md, this is important to keep track of possible performance regressions.